Neoteroi/BlackSheep-Docs/docs/binders.md

 from `BoundValue` class, defined in `blacksheep.server.bindings`.

 !!! warning
-    A parameter with name "request" is always bound to the instance of the `Request` of the web request.
+    A parameter with the name "request" is always bound to the instance of the `Request` of the web request.

 ### Explicit binding